Estonia, Lithuania and Latvia

 We meet in the east of Poland in the heart of the countries Lake District region.
 This evening the Tour Directors will host a welcome drinks reception and tour briefing at their motorhome.

 Today we cross into Lithuania and travel to our campsite located on the lake at Trakai.
-This evening we celebrate our arrival in the Baltics with an evening in the campsite bar/restaurant with Lithuanian beer & wine accompanied by traditional hearty food.
-170 miles
+This evening we celebrate our arrival in the Baltics with an evening in the campsite bar/restaurant with Lithuanian beer & wine accompanied by some traditional foods.
+160 miles

 Trakai is famous for its ‘Island Castle’ and today has been left free for you to visit.
-This is easy with boats running directly from the campsite jetty across Lake Galve to the castle entrance.
+This is easy by boat running directly from the campsite jetty across Lake Galve to the castle entrance.

 For the time being we leave Lithuania and arrive in Latvia.
 On this our first of two visits to Latvia we cross its rural eastern side where our destination is to the pilgrim town of Aglona; receiving around 250,000 people each year its basilica is the most important Catholic monument in the Baltic’s.
-For tonight we have been granted permission to overnight (no facilities so we will use our motorhomes own) within the grounds of the basilica, which we tour in the afternoon.
-In the evening we visit a nearby bread museum for a rustic supper.
+For tonight we park (no facilities so we will use our motorhomes own) within the grounds of the basilica, which we tour in the afternoon.
 165 miles

 A free day.
-Our campsite is situated within an area of lakes & nature with lovely walks all around, where the pretty town of Voru is a comfortable 25 minutes walk away.
-Being this far north the sun now sets around 10.30pm each evening with darkness arriving an hour later so there is plenty of time for exploring.
+Our campsite is situated within an area of lakes & nature with lovely walks all around.
+Late afternoon we take a boat ride to see some of this nature from the water.
+Being this far north the sun now sets around 10.30pm each evening with darkness arriving an hour later, so there is plenty of time for exploring.

 Completely free for exploring the Lahemaa National Park.
 This can be done by walking, cycling or using the local bus which passes in front of the campsite.

 We move to the Island of Saaremaa, the second largest in the Baltic Sea.
 Now part of Estonia it has in the past been ruled by Germany, Denmark, Sweden and Russia giving it many unique features still visible today.
 The islanders are known for their talents as brewers of beer and makers of traditional handy crafts.
-Ferry crossing time to Saaremaa is around thirty minutes (2017 – £25 payable locally).
-70 miles
+Ferry crossing time to Saaremaa is around thirty minutes (2022 – £35 return payable locally).
+137 miles

-An excursion to the island’s capital, Kuressaare, today.
-The town is home to the medieval episcopal Castle, the only intact medieval fortress in the Baltic States and today housing the Saaremaa Regional Museum.
+A visit to the island’s capital, Kuressaare, today.
+The town is home to the medieval episcopal Castle, the only intact medieval fortress in the Baltic States and today houses the Saaremaa Regional Museum.
 Within the town the islands handy crafts can be viewed and there are many interesting coffee bars and restaurants to explore.

 A free day.
 Our campsite is located in a lovely rural setting and ideal for a relaxing day.